 Arizona Memorial at Pearl Harbor

 1,177 crewman lost their lives on the USS Arizona when the Japanese launched a surprise attack on Hawaii at Pearl Harbor on December 7, 1941.
 The Arizona Memorial at Pearl Harbor honors all military personnel who died that day.
-The visitor center is open daily (except Thanksgiving, Christmas, and New Year's day) from 7:30 AM to 5 PM.
-The last tour begins at 3PM.
+The Pearl Harbor Visitor Center is open daily (except Thanksgiving, Christmas, and New Year's day) from 7:00 AM to 5:00 PM.
+The tours are available from 8AM to 3PM.

-Boarding ferry to Arizona Memorial
+Visitors boarding the ferry to the Arizona Memorial

 Arizona Memorial